ApexRMS/landfireupdate/README.md

 # Landfire Update

-This project contains code to transition raster maps of vegetation cover (EVC) and and heights (EVH) using disturbance data collected by LANDFIRE.
-This process is broken into three principal tasks: generating a SyncroSim library that organizes these inputs and transition rules by Map Zone; running the SyncroSim library to forecast these new vegetation parameters by Map Zone; and reconstructing vegetation cover and height maps for the entire Geo Area from the maps generated for each Map Zone.
+This project contains code to update raster maps of Existing Vegetation Cover (EVC) and and Existing Vegetation Height (EVH) using Disturbance Data collected by LANDFIRE.
+This process is broken into three principal tasks: generating a SyncroSim library that organizes these inputs and transition rules by Map Zone; running the SyncroSim library to forecast these new vegetation parameters by Map Zone; and reconstructing EVC and EVH maps for the entire Geo Area from the maps generated for each Map Zone.

 Below are the instructions to setup, configure, and run the code.